 5. CRC 05361 Silaramic Brake System Grease

-- A synthetic, dry-film, ceramic lubricant formulated to reduce brake noise and vibrations by dampening all brake vibrating frequencies.
-Will not run off or wash out.
+It features a synthetic, dry-film, ceramic formula that reduces brake noise and vibrations by dampening all brake vibrating frequencies.
+The lubricant will not run off or wash out, providing durable and consistent performance.
+With a focus on enhancing braking system longevity.

 Product Overview: